trev-dev/lh-chat/readme.md

 ## Basic Socket.io Chat Program
 I got to learn the basics of how to do this thanks to [Lighthouse Labs](https://www.lighthouselabs.ca/)

-Some key differences between how the did it and how I did it:
+Some key differences between how they did it and how I did it:

 * Use pug view engine instead of a static folder for everything
 * Use routes to render the template